zysio1998/OOP-Test-2019-Starter/README.md

     - ones
     - tens
     - hundreds
-- Make a constructor that takes the value as a parameter and assigns all fields.
+- Make a constructor that takes value as a parameter and assigns all fields.
 Here is some sample Java code that you can adapt that takes a value and calculates the ones, tens and hundreds.
 You will also find this code with some example usages in the file UI.java.

 ```Java
 int hundreds = (value / 100);